-Additional Features of
+Additional Features of COMMODORE PLUS/4

-COMMODORE PLUS/4

 Data base of 999 records.
-Computer holds 99 lines of text before it must be transferred to disk drive.
+Com-puter holds 99 lines of text before it must be transferred to disk drive.
 Excellent terminal for use with modern.
 128 colors available for graphics.
-Split screen and windowing as a bilities of the second windowing capabilities Compatible with all Commodore hard-ware except joystick and dataset.
-NOT compatible with C64 software
+Split screen and underwine cashilitie Constant windowing capabilities Compatible with all Commodore hard-ware except joystick and dataset.
+NOT compatible with C64 software.